A simple Capture One Pro workflow

 - Guided upright.
 C1 has a keystone tool that lets you enter four points to straighten vertical and horizontal lines, but I can’t consistently get the perfect results that I get with LR.
 I also miss the auto-align features of LR that seem to get horizons or buildings bang-on every time.

 All in all, now that I’ve moved over to C1, I find LR to be a clunky old thing that needs a revamp.
-It looks like Adobe agrees with their recent announcement relegating the current LR to “classic” status.
+It looks like Adobe agrees with their recent announcement and ongoing transition in relegating the current LR to “classic” status.

-If you found the above useful, please leave a comment below.
+I hope you’ve found the above useful; if you have, please leave a comment below.
 If you have any questions, I’m also happy to provide the answer or find someone who can provide the answer.
 If you see any errors or ways that I could edit more efficiently, I’m always open to hearing your thoughts.